-- You anticipate that the Index will increase from the Starting Value to the Ending Value. - You are willing to risk a loss of principal and return if the Index decreases from the Starting Value to an Ending Value that is below the Threshold Value. - You are willing to forgo the interest payments that are paid on conventional interest bearing debt securities. - You are willing to forgo the rights and benefits of owning the commodities or futures contracts included in, or tracked by, the Index. - You are willing to accept a limited or no market for sales prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our and BAC's actual and perceived creditworthiness, BAC's internal funding rate and fees and charges on the notes. - You are willing to assume our credit risk, as issuer of the notes, and BAC's credit risk, as guarantor of the notes, for all payments under the notes, including the Redemption Amount.
+- You anticipate that the Index will either increase moderately from the Starting Value to the Ending Value or decrease from the Starting Value to an Ending Value that is at or above the Threshold Value. - You are willing to risk a substantial loss of principal and return if the Index decreases from the Starting Value to an Ending Value that is below the Threshold Value - You accept that the return on the notes will be capped. - You are willing to forgo the interest payments that are paid on conventional interest bearing debt securities. - You are willing to forgo the rights and benefits of owning the commodities or futures contracts included in, or tracked by, the Index. - You are willing to accept a limited or no market for sales prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our and BAC's actual and perceived creditworthiness, BAC's internal funding rate and fees and charges on the notes. - You are willing to assume our credit risk, as issuer of the notes, and BAC's credit risk, as guarantor of the notes, for all payments under the notes, including the Redemption Amount.